 For example, researchers will be able to access the data from many people with and without asthma and look for genetic differences that are shared between people with asthma that are not present in people without asthma.
 By doing this, researchers may be able to identify the genetic differences that may be related to asthma.
 Similar studies can be done for cancer and diabetes.

 We may find something when we analyze your sample that may affect your care or treatment.
-However, nothing will be placed in your medical records without your consent.
+To learn how results are being returned, visit here.
 It is important to remember that this study is not a replacement for standard clinical testing that you and your physician may decide is appropriate for you.

 We take the protection of your privacy very seriously.
 We will take all reasonable steps to keep your information private.
 All information used by this study will be protected using secure computers and locked files, so that only authorized people can access it.